Skip to main content

 Recreation

 Visitors to the Purcells should be experienced, self-sufficient wilderness travellers capable of interpreting topographical maps and route-finding.
-Wilderness recreation values include hunting, fishing, hiking, cultural sites, climbing, horseback riding (on the east side of the park only) and wildlife viewing.
+Wilderness recreation values include fishing, hiking, cultural sites, climbing, horseback riding (on the east side of the park only) and wildlife viewing.

 Contact Information